 What is Wonderfest?

-In 2021 Wonderfest will be delivered digitally and focus on the role of different university degrees and careers during the COVID19 pandemic.
-It will explore the role of non-medical professions, to demonstrate that all people, in all careers, have an important role to play within society in response to a national healthcare emergency.
-We want to challenge what students think they know about a particular subject and showcase the wide range of degrees and career paths available at university.
+This year’s event will be delivered digitally and focus on the response of a variety of university subjects and pathways during the COVID19 pandemic.
+Students will explore the role of non-medical professions, to demonstrate that all people, in all careers, have an important role to play in response to a national healthcare emergency.

-The event will be delivered using a variety of methods, including pre-recorded video content, teacher-lead classroom discussions, activity sheets and a LIVE finale event on Friday 21st May 2021.
-Participating schools will receive a full resource pack with lesson plans and activity sheets one week before the event’s launch on Monday 3rd May.
+The event will be delivered using a variety of methods, including pre-recorded video content, teacher-lead classroom discussions, subject-specific activity cards and a LIVE finale event on Friday 21 May 2021.
+Teachers are asked to facilitate the delivery of two 50-minute sessions between 03 and 21 May.

-As part of the event, students will have the opportunity to explore a variety of university subjects in greater depth, looking specifically at career paths, its response to the coronavirus pandemic, and/or how it has been affected.
-Students will be given a subject specific activity card to complete either at home (recommended) or during lesson time.
+As part of the event, students will have the opportunity to explore a variety of university subjects in greater depth and consider their role and response during the COVID-19 pandemic.
+Each student will receive a subject-specific activity card designed by a UEA or NUA student to complete at home (recommended).

-Each school will be asked to submit a selection of student work which will feature in a digital showcase, celebrating the tremendous effort of people from different subject disciplines and professions in response to the COVID19 pandemic.
+Each school will be asked to submit a selection of student work to feature in a digital showcase hosted by Fine City Neighbours to celebrate the tremendous effort of people from different subject disciplines and professions in response to the COVID19 pandemic.

 When will it take place?

-Wonderfest has been developed with the citizenship module of the PSHE curriculum in mind, and it is intended to be delivered during Y10 PSHE lessons throughout March (3 full lessons in total).
-A LIVE finale event will take place via Microsoft Teams on Friday 21st May 13:30 – 14:50 (included in lesson total above).
+Wonderfest has been developed with the citizenship module of the PSHE curriculum in mind, and it is intended to be delivered during Y10 PSHE lessons throughout May.
+A LIVE finale event will take place via Microsoft Teams on Friday 21st May 13:30 – 14:50.
 It is compulsory for ALL schools to attend this session.
 If you are unable to attend this session at the allocated time, unfortunately you cannot participate in Wonderfest.

-Before the live event takes places, schools will need to deliver the first two 1-hour sessions with their Y10 class.
+Before the live event takes places, teachers will be required to deliver two 50-minute sessions to their Y10 class.
 Schools have between 3rd – 21st May to deliver these two sessions and encourage students to complete the accompanying homework task.
+Full lesson plans, content and subject activities will be provided before the event.

 Who can take part in Wonderfest?